mapbender/mapbender-documentation/en/installation/installation_windows.rst

 Based on the PHP-version, PHP-variables won't be set correctly in the temp-directory.

-* It needs to be checked, if both variables (php.ini) are set correctly:
+* It needs to be checked if the following variables (php.ini) are set correctly:

 .. code-block:: ini